-It is remarkable that the number plates appear neither in the Bus Output Specifications, nor in the ISP Agreement.
-Whereby, both documents describe the materiality and agency of the buses and inscribe roles to them.
+roles to them.
 Generally, the documents ignore the necessity of licensing as a precondition for operations.
 Regarding the absence of number plates in the Bus Output Specifications, it is necessary to admit that a number plate is technically not necessary for moving the bus.
 In theory, an unregistered bus can comply with the script of a safe and comfortable bus service.
 This point strengthens the outstanding role of the number plates since it might be the only material component which is only legally, but not technically, necessary - e.g. in contrast to the steering wheel, doors, gearbox, axles, etc. By and large, this absence might be due to the fact that a valid license is so deeply inscribed into DART that it is indispensable.
-The producers of the documents probably assumed that this precondition is so clear that it is not necessary to be mentioned.
-Since the role of the number plate is deeply inscribed into the script, it is not flexible.
+The actors who assembled these documents probably assumed that this precondition is so clear that it is not necessary to be mentioned.
+Since the role of the number plate is deeply inscribed into the script of (legally) moving a bus, it is not flexible.
 A Tanzanian number plate cannot be replaced by a Chinese one without legal steps.
-But all other material components could be replaced, as long as they comply with the Bus Output Specifications.
+But all other material components could be replaced with spare parts from elsewhere, as long as they comply with the Bus Output Specifications.
 The salient point is: the material inscription of laws and state power is crucial for the functioning of the DART script.
 The state is materialised in the number plate and, therefore, the number plate directly connects the vehicle with the state.

 The following two examples will illustrate the case of flexible, changing roles that embody another kind of de-scription of the technology in which operations can happen even if the object is not installed or used as inscribed.
-By the time that drivers and passengers become active parts of the DART assemblage, it necessarily changes and adapts to the present practice.
+By the time that new actors become active parts of the DART assemblage, it necessarily changes and adapts to the present practice.
 Those actors do not comply in all means with their roles that planners and politicians had inscribed previously.